Document Accessibility: Accessible PowerPoint Presentations

-Welcome to PowerPoint 2016: Accessibility, part of the Microassist Accessibility Series.
+Welcome to Document Accessibility: Accessible PowerPoint Presentations, part of the Microassist Accessibility Series.
 Microassist’s goal with this series of courses is to enable content creators to reach the broadest possible audience by helping authors create content that is accessible, perceivable, and useable by all users, regardless of level of ability or impairment.

 PowerPoint is a standard program in today’s office software suite, and your audience is likely familiar with it.